verrazzano/docs/content/en/docs/setup/install/multicluster.md

    $ kubectl --kubeconfig $KUBECONFIG_MANAGED1 --context $KUBECONTEXT_MANAGED1 \
        apply -f register.yaml

-   # Once the command succeeds, you may delete the register.yaml file
+   # After the command succeeds, you may delete the register.yaml file
    $ rm register.yaml
    ```
    After this step, the managed cluster will begin connecting to the admin cluster periodically.
 When the managed cluster